Mickey Goulet

 Mickey Goulet (born September 13, 1947) was the head coach for the Italian Olympic team (2005–2008).

 Goulet is the former head coach of the University of Ottawa Gee-Gee's.
 The 2002-03 season was the final season for Mickey Goulet at the University of Ottawa, after spending fourteen years behind the Gee-Gees’ bench.

-Currently is the head coach of the Italian Under 20 and Under 18 National team as well as the Minor Midget Ottawa Senators AAA team.
+Currently, Goulet is the head coach of the Italian Under 20 and Under 18 National team.
+He is also the Minor Midget Ottawa Senators AAA team.